 Denver Broncos mock draft: A trade up for new QB

 - First round, 4th pick (via ATL): Trey Lance, QB, North Dakota State

 - Second round, 40th pick: Wyatt Davis, iOL, Ohio State

 - Third round, 71st pick: Richie Grant, S, UCF

-But even if that’s not the case, Jones has the likes of Courtland Sutton, Jerry Jeudy, Noah Fant, Tim Patrick and KJ Hamler to throw to.
-That’s as talented of a young cast of weapons as there is in the NFL, and Jones will need them to thrive to keep up with the likes of Patrick Mahomes, Justin Herbert and Derek Carr in the AFC West division.
+If and when Lance does suit up for Denver, he’d have the likes of Courtland Sutton, Jerry Jeudy, Noah Fant, Tim Patrick and KJ Hamler to throw to.
+That’s as talented of a young cast of weapons as there is in the NFL, and Lance can grow alongside them as he embarks on an exciting career.

 We mentioned how Denver plugged some holes on the back end of its defense.
 Those are more so short fixes, so when someone as versatile, gritty and prolific as Richie Grant is on the board, there’s no way head coach Vic Fangio isn’t going to pound the table for him and demand he be drafted.